 “Baptism, the gate to the sacraments, necessary for salvation by actual reception or at least by desire, is validly conferred only by a washing of true water with the proper form of words.
 Through [water] baptism men and women are freed from sin, are reborn as children of God, and, configured to Christ by an indelible character, are incorporated in the [Roman Catholic] Church.”

-that in the fifth century men called priests presumed to mediate between God and men.
+We saw already that in the fifth century men called priests presumed to mediate between God and men.
 In Scripture, before the All Holy God, an individual is saved by His grace alone.
 Scripture is crystal clear in Ephesians 2:8-9, “For by grace are you saved through faith, and that not of yourselves, it is the gift of God, not of works lest anyone should boast.”
 It is in His kindness toward us through Christ Jesus that God shows the exceeding riches of His grace.
 That He alone saves is the whole meaning of divine grace.
 Attempting to imitate saving grace from the late fifth century, the papal system began to claim that its sacraments were necessary for salvation.
 It took many centuries for this sacramental system to be fully developed into seven sacraments; as we see today, its official teaching states the following, “The Church affirms that for believers the sacraments of the New Covenant are necessary for salvation.”4

 This is the guiding policy of the papal system.
 Thus, on Sunday May 3, 2015, Pope Francis strictly obeyed the Vatican’s guiding policy regarding the sacraments.
 He said,